gmail unsubscribeemail managementproductivity

 Legitimate senders:

-• Remember signing up or making a purchase
+• You remember signing up or making a purchase

 • Email includes real company information (address, phone)